LeaskN/intro-to-js-v1/01-JavaScript-Basics/07-functions-Day-4/README.md

 ![wood chipper function](./wood-chipper-function.jpg)

-"Functions are one of the fundamental building blocks in JavaScript." - [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Functions)
+"`Functions` are one of the fundamental building blocks in JavaScript." - [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Functions)

 So what are they?
-First and foremost, they are reusable chunks of code with labels.
+First and foremost, they are `reusable chunks of code` with labels.
 They offer a way to structure your code and help us build separation of concern.
-You can think of each function as it's own mini program that you can compose together with other functions to make a bigger program.
+You can think of each `function` as it's own mini program that you can compose together with other functions to make a bigger program.
 Each of these mini programs has their own set of instructions that execute whenever the programmer needs that functionality to run.

 >**Note:** You can think of the wood chipper above as a function.
 You know you can use it whenever you need wood chips.
 All you have to do is pass in wood, a series of steps act upon the wood, and out come the wood chips.
 Hopefully this analogy will become more clear soon.

-A couple things about functions to keep in mind:
+A couple things about `functions` to keep in mind:
 -  After defining `Functions`, they can be executed, which means the code inside them starts running.
 The word `executing` is synonomous with `running`, `invoking` or `calling`.
 - `Functions` can be passed around and stored like any other datatype.
-- `Functions` are often defined with input parameters that can be replaced by arguments during invocation (when executed).
+- `Functions` are often defined with input `parameters` that can be replaced by `arguments` during invocation (when executed).
 - They tend to produce an output - you can think about this as they evaluate to a piece of data after they've been executed (much like an expression).
-- Another way to think of a function is a group of statements that are composed together and labeled, waiting to be run.
+- Another way to think of a `function` is a group of statements that are composed together and labeled, waiting to be run.

 ## Defining Functions
 There are a couple of ways to create a function in JavaScript involving slightly different syntax.
 There are technically more types of functions, but they are essentially made up of these two foundational ones...